 Returning students and new transfers who have established their testing status may register online during valid registration periods at www.lee.edu (via the student portal named "myLC Campus").
-New students who have completed orientation may also register online.
-The class schedules contain additional information regarding the registration process and applicable dates.
+New students who have met with an advisor or counselor may also register online.
+Students should consult with an advisor or counselor concerning any registration questions they may have.